 "Think about the message you want to convey," stresses Arturi.
 "Copy should be lively and relevant, matching the tone of the medium in which you want the story to appear.
 Key messages need to be at the top and it should be to the point, factual and interesting."

-Keep your release to one side of A4 and print it on company stationery with the heading 'Press Release'.
+Keep your release short and snappy and include your branding and quality images where possible.
 If it appeals, a journalist will follow up.
 "You need to prepare in advance," advises Arturi, "so when you speak to a journalist you have all the information to hand."

 Raise your personal profile